AspicTechnologies/cinematic-vr-doc/PannerPresentation.md

 _CinematicVR Panner screenshot_
 ![img CinematicVR Panner][window_full_num]

 All widgets in the GUI can be moved and detached.
 Therefore, you are free to create your own setup.
-This setup is saved when you close the software.
+Currently, this setup is not saved when you close the software.

 # 1. Video display